Do any of you have high school homeschool students who say, “I want to do something FUN this weekend; may I write a research paper, please??”

 Have you looked at the excerpts from Vicki’s guide in our ebookstore?

-Take a moment and see how friendly and fun it is!
+Take a moment and see how friendly it is, and how much fun!